 The type keyword is required for the zone configuration unless it is an in-view configuration.
-Its acceptable values are: primary (or master), secondary (or slave), mirror, hint, stub, static-stub, forward, redirect, or delegation-only.
+Its acceptable values include: primary (or master), secondary (or slave), mirror, delegation-only, forward, hint, redirect, static-stub, and stub.

 - primary A primary zone has a master copy of the data for the zone and is able to provide authoritative answers for it.
 Type master is a synonym for primary. - secondary A secondary zone is a replica of a primary zone.
 Type slave is a synonym for secondary.
-The primaries list specifies one or more IP addresses of primary servers that the secondary contacts to update its copy of the zone.
-Primaries list elements can also be names of other primaries lists.
+The masters list specifies one or more IP addresses of primary servers that the secondary contacts to update its copy of the zone.
+Masters list elements can also be names of other masters lists.
 By default, transfers are made from port 53 on the servers; this can be changed for all servers by specifying a port number before the list of IP addresses, or on a per-server basis after the IP address.
 Authentication to the primary can also be done with per-server TSIG keys.
 If a file is specified, then the replica is written to this file whenever the zone is changed, and reloaded from this file on a server restart.
 Use of a file is recommended, since it often speeds server startup and eliminates a needless waste of bandwidth.
 Note that for large numbers (in the tens or hundreds of thousands) of zones per server, it is best to use a two-level naming scheme for zone filenames.
-For example, a secondary server for the zone example.com might place the zone contents into a file called ex/example.com, where ex/ is just the first two letters of the zone name.
-(Most operating systems behave very slowly if there are 100000 files in a single directory.)
+For example.com, where ex/ is just the first two letters of the zone name.
+(Most operating systems behave very slowly if there are 100000 files in a single directory.) - stub A stub zone is similar to a secondary zone, except that it replicates only the NS records of a primary zone instead of the entire zone.
+Stub zones are not a standard part of the DNS; they are a feature specific to the BIND implementation.